cagardner/Certificate-UC-Berkeley-AL-ML/Capstone_Amazon_Sales/README.md

 - **Fulfilled-By** has 89,698 missing values, possibly indicating missing information on who fulfilled the order.
 - **Courier Status** has 6,872 missing values, which could imply missing tracking information for some orders.
 - **Ship-City**, **Ship-State**, **Ship-Postal-Code**, and **Ship-Country** each have 33 missing values, showing a small number of orders lacking complete shipping address information.
-- The **Unnamed: 22** column appears to be entirely empty or non-informative for the subset of data viewed, with 49,050 missing values.
+- The **Unnamed: 22** column appears to be empty or non-informative for the subset of data viewed, with 49,050 missing values.

 ### Distribution Insights
 #### Order Status: